davidpattaguan/gsquared-ecommerce/readme.md

-# Node.js Express API and React.js Frontend
+# Technical Challenge - Car Ecommerce Node.js Express API and React.js Frontend

+## Timeframe: February 3, 12:00 to February 5 4:30 PM

 ## Project Overview

 This project consists of a backend API developed using Node.js and Express.js, and a frontend application built with React.js.
-The backend provides user authentication, product listings, and order management, while the frontend displays the product listings, allows users to log in, place orders, and locate stores on a map.
+The backend provides user authentication, product listings, and order management, while the frontend displays the product listings, allows users to log in, place orders, and locate stores.

 ---

 ## Backend - Node.js (Express API)

-### Features
+### Backend Features

 - dotenv: Loads environment variables from a .env file for secure configuration.
 - Express: Web server framework to handle HTTP requests and responses.